Managing Citation Styles

-Citation styles define formats for how references appear in a document.
+Citation styles define how references appear in a document.
 RefWorks comes with thousands of out-of-the-box citation styles, including styles from the open source Citation Style Language (CSL) project.
-You can edit all out-of-the-box styles and create your own styles, and optionally share them with your institution.
+You can edit all out-of-the-box styles and create your own custom styles.

 A style can contain multiple formats:

 - Bibliography Format – How the reference appears in a bibliography.

 - Citation Format – How the reference appears in an inline citation.